Overview

 There are 3 API routes used for authentication purposes:

-Each of these routes will be explained in detail in their respective documentation sections.
+Each of these routes is explained in detail in their respective documentation sections.
+For implementation details and API reference, see the @krakentech/blueprint-auth API reference.

 How does Blueprint use Kraken for authentication?